PickNikRobotics/generate_parameter_library/example/README.md

 you will get the error

-`Setting parameter failed: Invalid size for vector parameter admittance.damping_ratio.
-Expected 6 got 3`
+`Setting parameter failed: Invalid length '3' for parameter 'admittance.damping_ratio'.
+Required equal to: 6`

 If you try to load a yaml file with missing required parameters